Gwinnett Ballet Theatre

 Gwinnett Ballet Theatre is a nonprofit dance organization and school located in Lawrenceville, Gwinnett County, Georgia (Atlanta vicinity).
-The artistic director is Wade Walthall, and the music director and conductor is Predrag Gosta.
+The artistic director is Lori Zamzow-Wire, and the music director and conductor is Predrag Gosta.
 The founding director is Lynne Snipes.
 GBT was under the Artistic Direction of Lisa Sheppard Robson from 1997-2011.

 As Gwinnett County’s first and oldest nonprofit performing arts organization, GBT was founded in 1977, and since then it also exists as a school that provides training to those interested to pursue a professional dancing career.